bgreenwell/afsc/README.md

 # afsc
-An R package for working with Air Force Specialty Codes (AFSCs)
+An R package providing tools for working with Air Force Specialty Codes (AFSCs)

 ## Installation